logologger/NodeJS-Course/README.md

 <b>Day 2:</b><p>We will cover installing NodeJS , Npm Modules and creating a server and giving the request and response to the browser.
 We will see some REST Client like PostMan that are helpful for NodeJS application.
 Although NodeJS can do many other operations but WE are restricting here to Full Stack Development.We will also how we can install various npm modules in our application and use them</p>

 <b>Day 3</b>
-<p>We will be covering Some Advance Javascript before directly diving into NodeJS.
+<p>We will be covering Some Advance Javascript concepts before directly diving into NodeJS.
 We will cover here Anonymous function in Javascript.Callbacks in Javascript.Asynchronous Programming in Javascript.Data types and variables and scope of a variable in Javascript.Use of this keyword.
 What is JSON and how it has replaced the XML .Arrays, function expression will be covered.
 Now we will deal with ExpressJS (E in MEAN Stack).Why its a very important Node Modules and tremendous amount of features it provides in Web Development.</p>

 <b>Day 4:</b>